OutSystems/docs-product/src/develop/data/modeling/relationship/relationship-one-to-many.md

 Having an identifier attribute pointing to another entity automatically creates a relationship.
 You can see the relationships between entities if you have them in the same Entity Diagram.

 ![One-to-many relationship entity diagram](images/one-to-many-relationship-1.png)

+When you create relationships between entities in your module, you must define the referential integrity you want to use when deleting records.
+For more information on deletion rules, see [Delete Rules](delete-rules.md)